 Dates: 1st – 7th of March 2026

-Price: £1600 GBP
+Price: £1500 GBP

 Photography Skill Level: All

-Number of Attendees: 6
+Number of Attendees: 6 [Only 2 Places Left]

-What to expect from this 7-day photography workshop?
+What to Expect from this Workshop?

-On the workshop, you can expect a mix of theory, critique and a lot of shooting the streets in the unique and character-rich city of Kathmandu.
+During the workshop, you can expect a mix of theory, critique and a lot of shooting the streets in the unique and character-rich city of Kathmandu.
 Throughout all of our photo walks, I will be around to provide guidance.
 The only skill-level requirement is that you feel comfortable with the camera you will be using.
 By limiting my workshops to 6 participants, I can provide plenty of 1-2-1 guidance with critiques and advice tailored to your challenges, interests and goals.

 Having visited Kathmandu several times and working with local photographers, I will take you to the most photographically interesting locations the city has to offer.